tytydraco/yessleep/out/Im_a_psychopath_a_drug_dealer_offered_to_make_me_normal.md

 I felt guilty for doing those things, I was so cruel and ruthless, and if you think that I'm worthy of redemption, you're wrong; me feeling sorry for what I did couldn't erase the damage I'd caused.
 I saw Elise sleeping quietly; the poor thing cried herself to sleep.

 I felt a maternal instinct towards her, wanting to protect her from anything that would ever happen to her.
 It was evening by then, and Lee-Lee woke up.
 We decided to go for a walk; there was a park nearby where she used to play.
 We both spent some time together.
 She was such a sweet kid.
-She was very soft-spoken and understanding that I felt proud of her.
+She was very soft-spoken and understanding; that I felt really proud of her.

 As soon as she was done playing, I took her to my neighbor, Agatha, who was a sweet old lady.
-Her grandchildren came over to her place today and I quickly explained everything and she was more than happy to look over Elise for a while.
+Her grandchildren came over to her place for a few days and I quickly explained everything and she was more than happy to look over Elise for a while.
 I had some things to settle.

 I kept a log of my victims and I wanted to confess to them, starting with that old lady.
 I tracked her down.
 She was in a cemetery, in a black dress; I never noticed how tired and sad she looked and how young she was.
 Beneath her white hair, she was very beautiful.
 She sat on a bench and buried her face in her hands.